ocarime/thegame/README.md

 ### Game loop

 The game loop is initiated every animation frame and does the following three things:

 * Recursively update all GameObjects in the hierarchy using their `update` functions.
-The update function takes into account the time it took from the last frame until now, so that e.g. physics can be easily simulated.
+The update function takes into account the time it took from the last frame until now, so that physics can be easily simulated.
 * Recursively draw all GameObjects in the hierarchy using their `draw` functions.
 Extra functionality in this iteration is that parent GameObjects can contain `beginContext` and `endContext` functions, where the drawing context can be changed for that object and **all** its children.
 This functionality is for example used to draw all child GameObjects of a camera at the correct positions.
 * Request the next animation frame, thus restarting the game loop.